Buda Buda Buda Buda rocking everywhere….forgive me for this BUDA couldn’t help myself. Ok, I’m done now promise.

 At the airport

 Upon arriving into Budapest Ferenc Liszt International Airport James and I were saddened to find out that since we had flown to Hungary from another country within the EU (Poland) we didn’t need to go through customs A.K.A. no passport stamp for us! 😦 As silly as it sounds we were really looking forward to filling our passports with different stamps.
 On the bright side, no customs meant less time spent in the airport and we could be in the city center even sooner!
+We were ready for Country #2 of our Eurotrip.
 We immediately went over to the currency exchange desk to exchange some Euros for some HUF.

 We exchanged 50 Euros for 12,800 HUF.
 The Hungarian Forint currency is all in very large dominations.
 Coins jumped from 10 HUF to 200 HUF.
 The notes were in the thousands.
 Before this, it’s safe to say I had NEVER held a 2,000 bill.